"""Define the Component class."""

 # First, type check all arguments

-raise ValueError("%s: If shape is to be set dynamically using 'shape_by_conn' or "
+raise ValueError("%s: If shape is to be set dynamically using 'shape_by_conn', "

 % (self.msginfo, shape, val, name))